etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 **Audience participation**: this is where you come in, dear reader.
 Try defining your own `Resume` data object in `data/src/resume.ts`.
 Or you can steal mine for example (but please don't steal my identity).

 ## Create function components.

+- While it's helpful to think "top down" when breaking down types, I tend to do the opposite when it comes to actually creating the individual components.
+It's easy to go "bottom up" here, starting by defining the simplest functions and then composing them together until we reach out final "Resume" component.

+So our order of function defintions will be: `Entry`, `Section`, `Column`, `Resume`.

 - Write function components